tis-innovation-park/tm-examples/eGov/README.md

 # eGov examples

-In this folder you will find examples on how Testing machine have been used to test various eGov sites
+In this folder you will find examples on how Testing Machine can be used to test eGov web services.